twinfoundation/logging/packages/logging-rest-client/README.md

 # GTSC Logging REST Client

-Logging service implementation which can connect to REST endpoints.
+Logging contract implementation which can connect to REST endpoints.

 ## Installation